 Hi there!
-I'm a PhD candidate in Sociology at the University of Texas at Austin and a fellow at the Population Research Center.
-My research interests include sexual and reproductive health, fertility, gender, social networks, and social policy.
+I am an Assistant Professor of Sociology at the University of South Carolina.
+Prior to joining UofSC, I completed my Ph.D. in Sociology at the University of Texas at Austin, where I was a fellow at the Population Research Center.
+My research interests include sexual and reproductive health, social demography, fertility, gender, and health policy.

-My work appears in Social Science and Medicine, Population Studies, Contraception, American Journal of Public Health, Perspectives on Sexual and Reproductive Health, American Journal of Obstetrics & Gynecology, and BMJ Sexual and Reproductive Health.
+My work also appears in Population Studies, Contraception, American Journal of Public Health, Perspectives on Sexual and Reproductive Health, American Journal of Obstetrics & Gynecology, and BMJ Sexual and Reproductive Health.
 It has also been featured across major news outlets, including The New York Times and The Atlantic.
 In support of my research, I was awarded the 2019 Emerging Scholars in Family Planning grant from the Society of Family Planning and the NICHD Pre-Doctoral Training Fellowship in Demography.

-Beyond my dissertation, I have been a research associate on three collaborative projects: the Texas Policy Evaluation Project (TxPEP), which evaluates the impact of reproductive health legislation; Project SANA, a study of self-managed abortion in the United States; and Tsogolo la Thanzi (TLT), a longitudinal study examining young people's reproductive goals and behaviors amidst an AIDS epidemic.
+I have also contributed to three collaborative projects: the Texas Policy Evaluation Project (TxPEP), which evaluates the impact of reproductive health legislation in Texas; Project SANA, a nationwide study of self-managed abortion; and Tsogolo la Thanzi (TLT), a longitudinal study examining young young people's reproductive goals and behaviors amidst an AIDS epidemic in Southern Malawi.